asfourco/timekeeper-rs/README.md

 When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.

 ## Support
-If you like this tool consider supporting me by buying me a coffee! https://bit.ly/3u6ex56
+If you like this tool, consider supporting me by buying me a coffee! https://bit.ly/3u6ex56